mmilanovic4/minimalizr/README.md

 - Color theme
 - Responsive tables
 - Basic styling for forms and buttons
-- Other basic components like loaders etc.
+- Other basic components like spinners etc.

 ### Grid system